 Obviously, the camera system on a gaming phone isn’t a priority for the manufacturer.
 That said, I was surprised at how good the images from the ROG Phone 3 were.

 The main sensor in the ROG Phone 3 is the 64MP Sony IMX686.
 Images from this sensor had great color and good dynamic range.
 They showed a decent amount of shadow detail without looking washed out.

 This camera system was way better than I was expecting.

 Most images retained a great amount of highlight detail, though the phone struggled just a bit when there was a lot of contrast in the scene.
 To maintain detail, the system gave highlights an almost hazy look, which isn’t necessarily bad.
 There was also a decent amount of natural depth-of-field in photos.

 Overall, I was incredibly impressed with this camera.
-It can go toe-to-toe with phones such as the OnePlus 8 Pro.
-I wasn’t expecting that from a gaming phone.
+I wasn’t expecting these results from a gaming phone.

 Images from the 5MP macro camera look pretty decent.
-Color and contrast were good and the pictures were plenty sharp.
+The color and contrast were good, and the pictures were plenty sharp.

 The selfie camera is 24MP, and it offers up very good selfies.
 Color and sharpness were especially good, even in dimmer situations.

 The photos shown here have been compressed for optimal page load times.
 If you’d like to view the full-resolution images, I’ve made them available here.

 The ROG Phone 3 can also shoot 8K video.
 Video from this sensor is also quite good, with great dynamic range.
 The phone was also surprisingly stable while recording 8K, considering there is no software stabilization here.
 I’m impressed.